 Special Education

-The M.Ed.
-Program in Special Education includes a representation of the important core knowledge in Special Education.
+The M.Ed. in Special Education includes a representation of the important core knowledge in Special Education.
 The primary goal is to empower professionals to be thoughtful teachers who use best practice when working with students with disabilities.
 Research and data-based decision making are emphasized throughout the program.
-Graduate students will translate research into practice in their courses, and learn to analyze multiple types of assessment data.
+Graduate students will translate research into practice in their courses and learn to analyze multiple types of assessment data.
 The M.Ed.
 Program in Special Education consists of an initial required core of courses, an opportunity to develop an area of specialization, and a capstone or exit course.

 Graduate Certificate programs are specialized programs of study that are not degree programs but are shown on the academic transcript so that readers are aware of the concentrated program of study.
 Graduate Certificates are unrelated to teaching certificates.